 Professional accounting standards provide detailed guidance for the financial statement recognition, measurement and disclosure of uncertain tax positions recognized in an enterprise's financial statements.
-They require an entity to recognize the financial statement impact of a tax position when it is more likely than not that the position will be sustained upon examination.
+They require an entity to recognize the financial statement impact of a tax position when it is more likely than not that the position will not be sustained upon examination.
 A tax position is deemed to include such things as the Foundation's tax-exempt status.

-Management has evaluated significant tax positions against the criteria established by professional standards and believes there are no such tax positions requiring accounting recognition.
-The Foundation's tax returns are subject to examination by taxing authorities for all years ended on or after March 31, 2019.
+Management has analyzed the tax positions taken by the Organization and has concluded that, as of March 31, 2023, there are no uncertain tax positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+The Foundation's tax returns are subject to examination by taxing authorities for all years ended on or after March 31, 2020.